Warrant of Fitness: How Much Does a WoF Cost?

 Cheapest isn’t always best

 While some garages may offer cheap WoFs, they may charge higher repair costs.
-Considering around 42% of vehicles failed their WoFs between June and August this year, it’s worth considering overall costs when deciding on which WoF inspector to use.
+Considering around 37% of vehicles failed their WoFs in the first three months of this year, it’s worth considering overall costs when deciding on which WoF inspector to use.

 Compare Outstanding Value Car Insurance with Canstar